 Module evaluation surveys

-Student evaluation is an essential part of module review.
-There are minimum requirements for evaluation surveys, including a set of statements which must be included.
+Student evaluation of a module is an essential part of module review.
+There are minimum requirements for module evaluation surveys, including a set of core statements to which students must respond.

-- The standard set of statements must be used - read Module evaluation survey statements.
+- The standard set of required ‘core statements’ must be used - read Module evaluation survey statements

 - The collated results for a module should be reported to the staff teaching on the module and to the Director of Student Education (or equivalent in a unitary faculty).

 - The module team, chaired by the module leader, should be responsible for undertaking the detailed evaluation and for responding appropriately.

 Schools are encouraged to put in place mechanisms to obtain mid-module snapshot evaluations, and particularly for: